Wildwood Farms Community Garden

 Subsequently, these planter beds were provided to the residents on a first-come, first-serve basis.
 The community garden was named Wildwood Farms by a suggestion and subsequent vote of the gardeners.
 To this end, the interest in this project has been overwhelming and the city created a waiting list for other residents wanting a garden plot in the future.

 After one (1) year from the garden's inception, the city, along with the Wildwood Farms Garden Management Team, expanded the garden area by doubling its size to accommodate additional residents.
 Again, these planter beds were provided to residents on a first-come, first-serve basis and, like 2011, filled quickly.
-After another expansion in 2016, the garden now contains more than 120 raised planter beds.
+After expansions in 2016 and 2017, the garden now contains more than 130 raised planter beds.
 Some of these plots become available on an annual basis to those on the waiting list each season!

 Getting a Plot